1337536723/SLAE/README.md

 This is the repository for my exam assignments at the end of the journey for SLAE32 certification path.

-My student id is: SLAE-xxxx
+My student id is: SLAE-1217

 The repository is made of a bunche of directories: